ruzickap/k8s-istio-demo/README.md

 ## Install k8s

-Install k8s using kubeadm to the provisioned VMs.
+Install k8s using kubeadm to the provisioned VMs:

 ```bash
 ./install-k8s-kubeadm.sh
 ```

-Check if all nodes are up.
+Check if all nodes are up:

 ```bash
 export KUBECONFIG=$PWD/kubeconfig.conf